FREQUENTLY ASKED QUESTIONS

 • A LEGACY for future generations, designed to be adaptable, universally accessible, environmentally sustainable, and coastally resilient.

-• Based on initial projections, Sarasota Performing Arts Center is anticipated to generate $194 million in annual economic activity, 1,550 permanent jobs with $68 million in annual wages, and nearly 3,700 temporary jobs with $192 million in temporary wages during construction.
+• Based on initial projections, Sarasota Performing Arts Center is anticipated to generate almost $200 million in annual economic activity, 1,550 permanent jobs with $68 million in annual wages, and nearly 3,700 temporary jobs with $192 million in temporary wages during construction.

 These projections are based on an economic impact study completed by HR&A Advisors, a firm with over 40 years of experience advising on complex real estate & economic development projects in cities across the world.

-The Total Project Cost will be funded through a 50% contribution from private philanthropy and a 50% contribution from public funding sources.
+• The Total Project Cost (TPC) will be funded through a 50% contribution from private philanthropy and a 50% contribution from public funding sources.

-• Van Wezel Performing Arts Hall’s future use will be informed by the Purple Ribbon Committee (PRC), a body convened by the City of Sarasota to make recommendations to the City Commission concerning the most viable and financially sustainable options for future use, purpose, lease and/or operation.
-The work of the PRC is ongoing with a recommendation from the PRC anticipated in 2025.
-The work of the PRC is a parallel, but separate effort from the planning and design effort for Sarasota Performing Arts Center.
+• Van Wezel Performing Arts Hall’s future use will be determined by the City of Sarasota City Commission.
+The City will be informed by the Purple Ribbon Committee (PRC), a body convened by the City to make recommendations concerning the most viable and financially sustainable options for future use, purpose, lease, and/or operation.
+The work of the PRC is a parallel, but separate effort from the planning and design efforts for the Sarasota Performing Arts Center.

 USE & OPERATIONS

-• The Foundation team is working closely with AEA Consulting and a working group of local arts community leaders to develop a business plan for Sarasota Performing Arts Center that is financially sustainable, programmatically vibrant, unique within the region and the nation, and forward looking – a performing arts center for the 21st century
+• The Foundation team worked closely with AEA Consulting and a working group of local arts community leaders to develop a business plan for the Sarasota Performing Arts Center that is financially sustainable, programmatically vibrant, unique within the region, and forward looking – a Performing Arts Center for the 21st century!

 PROJECT TEAM